Sujay-Pravin/mail-genie/README.md

 - Added support for multiple text fields
 - Real-time certificate preview

-## License
+## 📜 License

-MIT License - Feel free to use and modify for your needs.
+This project is for educational and personal use.
+Modify and improve as you like!